pydatasci-repos/pydatasci/README.md

 PyDataSci's **_AIdb_** is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform best practice ML without the coding overhead.

 # Mission
 * **Reproducible**<br />No more black boxes.
 No more screenshotting parameters and loss-accuracy graphs.
 A record of every: dataset, feature, split, fold, parameter, run, model, and result - is persisted in a lightweight fashion.
-So hypertune to your heart's content and then pick the best model.<br /><br />
+So hypertune to your heart's content, compare models, and pick the best one with the proof to back it up.<br /><br />

 * **Local-first**<br />Empower non-cloud users (academic/ institute HPCs, private cloud companies, remote server SSH'ers, and everyday desktop hackers) with the same quality ML services as present in public clouds (e.g. AWS SageMaker).<br /><br />